acorrenson/miniDna/README.md

 # Purposes

 MiniDna is a python project I coded in order to discover the incredible world of bioinformatics.
-It provides some basic functions to compare, sort and study DNA sequences.
+It provides some basic functions to compare DNA sequences.

 # References